 “I thought you said that Garble would let us go,” she said.
 “That he was just testing us--that he wanted to see how good you were.”

 “It’s a possibility,” Denth said.
 “I still think it’s likely.
 But, I’ve been known to be wrong.
-He might have simply let us go because he was worried about having two mercenaries with swords so close to him.
+He might have let us go because he was worried about my sword being so close to him.
 Now that we’re gone, he could be having second thoughts.
 We’ll give it a few hours, then head back and ask my watchers if anyone has been poking around the house.”

 “Watchers?”
 Vivenna asked.
 “You have people watching our house?”